-Construction of the project facilities (for the proposed Project and Reduced Project Alternative) would not require dredging or dredged material disposal or direct waste discharges into Harbor waters, other than episodic discharges of stormwater and hydrostatic test waters under a NPDES permit, which are regulated under Section 402 of the Clean Water Act.
-In-water construction activities for the Marine Terminal would require installation of pier pilings at Berth 408 (150 or 258 depending on the composition of the mooring dolphin-136 piles in waters of the U.S.), with placement of new rock around the base of the 42 of these pilings at depths of 65 to 70 ft (20 to 21 m), using a barge-mounted crane and pile driver.
+Construction of the project facilities (for the proposed Project and Reduced Project Alternative) would not require dredging or dredged material disposal or direct waste discharges into Harbor waters, other than episodic discharges of stormwater and hydrostatic test waters under a NPDES permit.
+In-water construction activities for the Marine Terminal would require installation of pier pilings at Berth 408 (150 or 258 depending on the composition of the mooring dolphin piles), with placement of new rock around the base of the pilings, using a barge-mounted crane and pile driver.
 Piles (probably two) would also be installed and then removed for a temporary mooring at staging area 412.
-The pier pilings are not considered "fill" because they would not be placed close enough together to constitute or have the effect or purpose of fill, whereas, the rocks that would be placed around the base of the larger steel pilings would be considered fill (see 33 CFR Section 323.3 (c, e, f) and Corps Regulatory Guidance Letter 90-08).
-The rock would be within 4.5 ft (1.4 m) of the piles and less than 4.5 ft (1.4 m) high.
-The pilings would be an integral part of the wharf, and the rocks placed at the base of the pilings would be a key component of the wharf design.
+The pier pilings are not considered "fill" because they would not be placed close enough together to constitute or have the effect of fill, whereas, the rocks that would be placed around the base of the larger steel pilings would be considered fill.
+The pilings would be an integral part of the wharf, and the rocks placed at the base of the pilings would be a component of the wharf design.
 Thus, the pilings and rock fill are considered inter-dependent components of the wharf.
-As described in Section 3.5, the fill discharged in waters of the U.S. associated with wharf construction would total approximately 0.1 acre.